mattwelke/charter-challenge-bot/README.md

 ## Reading data

-The data is available in a public dataset that is updated once per day.
+The data is available in a public dataset that is updated hourly.
 Example query:

 ```sql
 SELECT